dynamicslab/pysindy/README.rst

 --------------
 PySINDy has been published in the Journal of Open Source Software (JOSS).
 The paper can be found `here <https://joss.theoj.org/papers/10.21105/joss.02104>`__.

-If you use PySINDy in your work, please cite it using:
+If you use PySINDy in your work, please cite it using the following two references:

 ``de Silva et al., (2020).
 PySINDy: A Python package for the sparse identification of nonlinear dynamical systems from data.
 Journal of Open Source Software, 5(49), 2104, https://doi.org/10.21105/joss.02104``

+``Alan A. Kaptanoglu, Brian M. de Silva, Urban Fasel, Kadierdan Kaheman, Jared L.Callaham,   Charles  B.  Delahunt,   Kathleen  Champion,   Jean-Christophe  Loiseau,J. Nathan Kutz, and Steven L. Brunton.
+PySINDy:  A comprehensive Python packagefor robust sparse system identification. arXiv preprint arXiv:2111.08481, 2021.``

 Bibtex: